Frequently Asked Questions

 Is it true there are now three registries issuing certificates for Karakul sheep in the US?
 Unfortunately yes.

 The Alliance came together to find the Karakul flocks since the subsequent AKSR Registrar closed the flock book, soon after the Registry was purchased from Julia DeVlieg in 2000.
 In 2005 three passionate Karakul breeders, Deborah Hunter, Washington, Joe Schukar, Nebraska, and Julia DeVlieg, Washington, started brainstorming about a solution for the ‘left out flocks’.
-After one start in 2007 (domain names but no work completed) we launched the Karakul Shepherds Alliance blog/website in 2014, along with Nancy Irlbeck, Colorado and Letty Klein, Michigan.
+After one start in 2007 (domain names but no work completed) we launched the Karakul Shepherds Alliance blog/website in 2014, along with Letty Klein, Michigan.
 We knew we would need to offer registry services.
 Janie Cheers wanted to be a Registrar, so she joined our project.
-Soon after we got our whole Registry picture finalized in summer 2015, Ms. Cheers disconnected from us, not understanding what we are trying to accomplish.
+Soon after we got our whole Registry picture finalized in summer 2015, Ms. Cheers disconnected from us, not understanding what we were trying to accomplish.
 The registry documents we had drafted were re-purposed by her for the third registry, Karakul Sheep Association.

 Three registries cannot be good for US Karakul sheep.
 Are there any plans to bring everyone together?
 Possibly.
 We are hopeful.
+We will continue to advance the coming together of US Karakul registries under one umbrella, while working with the Livestock Conservancy for guidance.

 What makes The Alliance different from the other two Karakul registries?
 We are interested in ALL Karakul flocks in North America.
 We have an Open flock book because we have a special concern for landrace flocks, those which have been isolated for several years without additional bloodlines.
 We have the experience, knowledge, and sensitivities to evaluate Karakul sheep for entry into our Registry.
 At the same time we would like to get in touch with shepherds of Karakul flocks who have not registered their sheep for a number of years—to reconnect, get a Karakul count, exchange information, and offer a Registry service, should they have a need or desire for certificates.

 Why is The Alliance interested in these isolated flocks?
 Isolated flocks are especially interesting because of the possibilities of finding ‘new blood’, but also because it brings these breeders into the fold.
 That’s how it was with the AKSR before 2000.
-When Julia DeVlieg started the AKSR in 1985 it seemed many breeders had an isolated flock and few of them knew more than one other person who had Karakuls.
+When Julia DeVlieg started the AKSR in 1985 it seemed many breeders had an isolated flock and very few of them knew more than two other breeders who had Karakuls.
 Most of these isolated landrace flocks were beautiful Karakul sheep, line-bred for generations.

 Why is The Alliance conducting an annual Karakul census?
 We are working with the Livestock Conservancy to get a more accurate Karakul population count.
 We do not believe annual lamb registrations are an accurate summary of Karakul sheep numbers in this country.
 Many of us know at least one breeder, usually more, who has not registered lamb crops in several years, for a variety of reasons.
 We would like to count these flocks, small and large, registered and unregistered.
 This would give us a closer approximation of the total American Karakul sheep population.